cbotman/dear-automaton/README.md

 - allow setting the initial iteration that should actually be output --range 0 1000 = show-from show-to
 - add a --random param for generating an initial state of length X (makes padding moot)
-- add a --delay option to set the delay between iterations when doing console output
 - add a --stats flag that outputs the number of iterations and how long it took to run (only makes sense w/ 0 delay...)
 - add a --no-wrap flag that treats cells beyond the edges as off instead of wrapping around
+- allow setting the rule to use e.g. -rule 110 (include a prompt when run w/o params)
 - allow outputting to image e.g. -output 110.png (only valid when capped number iterations via range)
-- allow setting the rule to use e.g. -rule 110 (include a prompt when run w/o params)
-- move from strings to integer arrays and possibly binary to be ⚡️?
+- move from strings to integer arrays and then bytes to be ⚡️?